Eco-Flow/pollen-metabarcoding/README.md

 ### Install

-To install the pipeline please use the following commands but replace VERSION with a [release](https://github.com/Eco-Flow/synteny/releases).
+To install the pipeline please use the following commands but replace VERSION with a [release](https://github.com/Eco-Flow/pollen-metabarcoding/releases).

-`wget https://github.com/Eco-Flow/synteny/archive/refs/tags/VERSION.tar.gz -O - | tar -xvf -`
+`wget https://github.com/Eco-Flow/pollen-metabarcoding/archive/refs/tags/VERSION.tar.gz -O - | tar -xvf -`

 or

-`curl -L https://github.com/Eco-Flow/synteny/archive/refs/tags/VERSION.tar.gz --output - | tar -xvf -`
+`curl -L https://github.com/Eco-Flow/pollen-metabarcoding/archive/refs/tags/VERSION.tar.gz --output - | tar -xvf -`

-This will produce a directory in the current directory called `synteny-VERSION` which contains the pipeline.
+This will produce a directory in the current directory called `pollen-metabarcoding-VERSION` which contains the pipeline.

 ## Inputs